Aertic/Aertic/README.md

 # Hi there, I'm Aertic 👋
 ### Here is some Basic information about me!
 <div align="left">
-> s🌴 Discord Bot Developer
+- 🌴 Discord Bot Developer
-> s🍯 Website Developer
+- 🍯 Website Developer
-> s🕯️ My favourite language is JS
+- 🕯️ My favourite language is JS
+-> Text that is a quote
 </div>